The call routinely came from the recruiter. “Congratulations on earning your CDL – have you thought about driving for ______ (Fill in the blank)”

 “But wait, I thought you hire ex-felons.”

-“Yes we do, but we won’t touch anyone with a pending criminal trial.”
+“Yes we do, but we won’t touch anyone with a pending criminal trial,” the recruiter quickly explains.

 “Wait, let me explain.
 I’m innocent..
 I didn’t do anything wrong.”

 “I’m sure you are.
-Best of Luck.” click then utter silence.
+Best of Luck.” click then utter silence, and all phone etiquette is thrown out the window.

 This happened for weeks.
 At this point, they would rather hire an axe murderer.
 How long would I be in legal limbo?
 Then one day, while still weeks from my initial hearing, an unexpected call from my public defender.